-Our parenting courses run each term and the next one will begin on Wednesday 17th January 2018 at 12.30pm.
-The group meets for two hours a week for ten weeks, with a break for half term.
+Our parenting courses run each term and the next one will begin on Tuesday 24th April.
+The group will run from 9:45 to 11:45am for ten weeks, with a break for half term.

 Child-Parent Relationship Therapy is a structured, supportive group programme for parents and carers.
 Delivered by qualified and experienced Play Therapists, the course teaches parents to run “mini Play Therapy” sessions with their own children, helping them to understand their children’s behaviour and emotions.
 The group provides a therapeutic environment for parents to explore the difficulties they are having with their children, and to develop mutual support.
 If necessary, CPRT can also be provided on a one-to-one basis to individuals or couples.

 Training is usually provided to small groups of parents and carers, in ten weekly sessions of two hours each.
 Additional individual support can be offered if this is needed.
 The course is delivered through a mixture of presentations, video clips, group discussions, demonstration and skills practice, including discussion and debrief of the play sessions carried out at home.